-Once rats are used to the technician's presence, they will start actively seeking interaction by moving towards them and performing playful behaviours such as jumping, nipping and chasing the technician’s hands (Figure 2, Video 8).
-Similar behaviours have also been observed in trained mice, even though they tend to be more timid and skittish by nature than rats (Video 9).
+Once rats are used to the technician's presence, they will start actively seeking interaction by moving towards them and performing playful behaviours such as jumping, nipping and chasing the technician’s hands (Video 8).
+Similar behaviours have also been observed in trained mice, even though they tend to be more timid and skittish by nature than rats (Figure 2, Video 9).

-Figure 2: Rats confidently and voluntarily interacting with the technician following habituation and training.
+Figure 2: Mice confidently and voluntarily interacting with the technician following habituation and training.